cognitive-robots/gce_vbai_lrp_paper_resources/videos/qualitative_experiments/README.md

 # Qualitative Experiments
-Here we provide videos of the three scenarios discussed in the qualitative experiments.
+Here we provide videos of the four scenarios discussed in the qualitative experiments.
 The file naming convention is as follows:
 ```
 {type}_{dataset}_{scene}_{start}_{end}_{causing_agent}_{causing_action}_{affected_agent}_{affected_action}_{other_causing_agents}.mp4
 ```